-Knowledge about yourself, others and the world allows you to understand everything that you see a bit better.
+Knowledge is power.
+Not power in the 14th-century medieval banker-sense but in the power to change your life.
+Knowledge about yourself, others, and the world allow you to understand everything that you see a bit better.
 When you see things for what they are, you can act accordingly and get to where you want to be.

 The future is dark and unknown but also full of hidden treasures.
 We need someone to lead us, will it be you?